abklabs/svmkit/README.md

 # SVMKit

-SVMKit is an innovative Go package and Pulumi provider designed specifically for running Solana validator and RPC clients, including Anza and Firedancer.
-Tailored for flexibility, robustness, and ease of use, SVMKit targets various environments, including bare metal servers, virtual machines, and containerized platforms.
+SVMKit is a comprehensive toolchain for deploying and managing Solana Virtual Machine (SVM) validators and networks.
+It features a Go package with interfaces that enable developers to integrate support for their specific validator clients or networks.
+This allows for consistent and managed operation of SVM software by validator operators.

+## Mission

 Our mission for SVMKit is to empower developers and institutions alike to harness the power of Solana's blockchain technology with minimal friction.
 By providing a robust, user-friendly platform, we strive to drive widespread adoption and foster innovation within the SVM ecosystem.

+## Vision

+Our vision for SVMKit is to empower developers and institutions alike to harness the power of Solana's blockchain technology with minimal friction.
+By providing a robust, user-friendly platform, we strive to drive widespread adoption and foster innovation within the SVM ecosystem.

+## Value

 SVMKit drastically reduces the technical expertise required to deploy and manage Solana nodes, making blockchain technology more accessible to a broader audience.
 By involving strategic partners and early customers, SVMKit leverages community feedback to continuously improve and adapt to real-world needs.
-It aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters, with built-in mechanisms for easy bridging between them.
+It aims to be the go-to solution for installing and managing both permissioned and permissionless Solana clusters.

-# SVMKit

-SVMKit is an innovative, Debian-based OS distribution designed specifically for running Solana validator and RPC clients, including Anza and Firedancer.
-Tailored for flexibility, robustness, and ease of use, SVMKit targets various environments, including bare metal servers, virtual machines, and containerized platforms.

 ## Features